 The North Goa beaches are always happening.
 You'll find a plethora of souvenir shops, beach shacks, party music, clubs and happy faces.
 Coming to the popular beaches in North Goa, Calangute beach and Baga beach are favourite ones among tourists. even Anjuna beach and Vagator beach count among the popular beaches in North Goa.
 If you want a more hippie crowd rather than a touristy crowd, head far north to Arambol beach, Ashwem beach and Morjim beach.

 Restaurants in North Goa

 You can find some of the most famous restaurants in Goa located in North Goa.
-The North Goa restaurants range from beach clubs to beach side upscale to riverside romantic restaurants and trendy cafes.
+The North Goa restaurants range from beach clubs to beachside upscale to riverside romantic restaurants and trendy cafes.
 There's something here for everyone.
-In fact, there are so many popular restaurants in North Goa that I combined a list of the best restaurants in North Goa in an article.
+In fact, there are so many popular restaurants in North Goa that I combined a list of the best restaurants in North Goa exclusively for you.